Forming and registering your Oregon limited liability company requires five basic steps. And we’re here to guide you throughout the process.

-Choosing your company’s name is the first step to starting your Oregon LLC.
-Your name is how customers and clients will remember you.
-It will also be what draws in prospective buyers as you begin marketing.
 While your name needs to be catchy and memorable, it also should fit your industry.
 If you’re forming an LLC with other owners (called “members”), you’ll want their input to ensure everyone agrees on a company name.
 Lastly, but most importantly, you need to make sure your name is compliant with Oregon’s business laws.

 We recommend making a list of three to five names (or more) before conducting your Oregon business name search to see which names are available.
-You have to make sure that your LLC’s name does not already belong to another company in Oregon.
+You have to make sure that your LLC’s name doesn’t already belong to another company in Oregon.
 This is where the list comes in handy.
 Follow the instructions on our Oregon Business Entity Name Search page to learn how to search for the names on your list.
 If they’re already taken, cross them off.
 If not, narrow your list down.

 Next, make sure you review the additional requirements for naming your LLC in Oregon before settling on a name.
 From there, you’ll decide on the remaining names on your own or with the other members until you have the name that best fits your company and meets Oregon’s compliance laws.